 Bottom line

-The primary difference between static and dynamic IP addresses is that dynamic IPs change while static IPs don’t.
-This often means that dynamic IP addresses are more secure than their static counterparts.
+The primary difference between static IP and dynamic IP addresses is that dynamic IP addresses change while static IP addresses don’t.
+This often means dynamic IP addresses are more secure than their static counterparts.

 But in general, choosing between the two for your everyday internet needs likely won’t matter.
-Most devices are assigned dynamic IP addresses by default, so you might already be using the safer option.
+Most devices are assigned dynamic IP addresses by default, so you might already use the safer option.

-For increased cybersecurity, learn whether you need a VPN to help encrypt your online traffic and mask your IP address, then take a look at our guide to the best VPN apps for our top recommendations.
+For increased cybersecurity, learn whether you need a VPN to encrypt your online traffic and mask your IP address.
+Then, look at our guide to the best VPN apps for our top recommendations.